Medicaid Long Term Care Eligibility Requirements by Type of Program / Care Location

 Aged, Blind, and Disabled (ABD) Medicaid provides healthcare coverage and long-term care benefits to financially limited individuals who are aged (65 and older), blind or disabled and live in their own home, the home of a loved one or somewhere else in the community, like an assisted living facility.
 While ABD Medicaid will cover benefits in multiple settings, it will not pay for room and board costs, with only a few rare exceptions.
 ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially limited people of all ages.

 ABD Medicaid is an entitlement, which means that anyone who meets the requirements is guaranteed by law to receive healthcare coverage without wait.
-Access to long-term care benefits via ABD Medicaid depends on the availability of funds, programs and caregivers in the area where the beneficiary lives.
+Long-term care coverage via ABD Medicaid is also guaranteed to eligible applicants, but access to some of the actual long-term care benefits, like personal care assistance, depends on the availability of programs and caregivers in the area where the beneficiary lives.

 The financial eligibility requirements for ABD Medicaid are an asset limit and an income limit.
-As of 2024, the asset limit for an individual in most states is $2,000, and the income limit ranges from $943/month to $1,677/month.
+As of 2025, the asset limit for an individual in most states is $2,000, and the income limit ranges from $967/month to about $1,800/month.
 These limits can vary by state and marital status.

 The only functional requirement for receiving basic healthcare coverage through ABD Medicaid is being age 65 or over, blind or disabled.
 For ABD Medicaid applicants who require long-term care services and supports, the state will conduct an assessment of their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and laundry), as well as their cognitive abilities and social interaction issues, to determine the kind of long-term care the state will cover.